ahoney/anaconda-cloud-docs/docs/managing-account.rst

 email address or to change your Gravatar profile photo.

-While you're logged in, at the top right of each page in Anaconda Cloud, the user toolbar displays.
-TODO - LINK IN IMAGE managing-toolbar-menu.png
+While you're logged in, at the top right of each page in Anaconda Cloud, the user toolbar displays. |Anaconda Cloud user toolbar|

 The drop-down menu contains the following options: